seawolf82/tomcat9-standalone_ansible/README.md

 N.B.

 Oracle Jdk it is not installed.
-The user will have to install it through rpm package ora tar.gz ans afterwards setting JAVA_HOME
+The user will have to install it through rpm package or tar.gz and afterwards setting JAVA_HOME

-To launch ansible script use:
+However this ansible is tested with Oracle jdk 10.1

+To install tomcat run:

 ansible-playbook -vv -i hosts site.yaml

+To uninstall tomcat run:

+ansible-playbook -vv -i hosts deprovision.yaml